 Here’s a great example of a personal introduction video from Dusty Baker:

-Tips to Shooting a Perfect Personal Introduction Video
+6 Tips for Shooting a Perfect Personal Introduction Video

 While many agents find the idea of talking about themselves on camera about as enticing as a root canal, if you plan ahead it can be easy.
 Here are a few ways to make shooting your introduction video easier.